skip to main content

 The range of likely climate change impacts for Hawke’s Bay includes:

-• Annual average temperatures projected to rise between 0.5°C and 1°C by 2040, and between 1.5°C and 3°C by 2090; on top of the 1°C increase over the last century
+• Annual average temperature increases of between 0.5°C and 1°C by 2040, and between 1.5°C and 3°C by 2090; on top of the 1°C increase over the last century

 • Heat waves, defined as three or more days above 25°C, will become increasingly common, increasing to 10-20 days by 2040, and 20-60 days by 2090

-• Annual rainfall is forecast to drop up to 5% by 2040, and up to 15% in parts of Hawke’s Bay by 2090
+• Annual rainfall is forecast to drop up to 5% by 2040, and up to 15% by 2090 in parts of Hawke’s Bay

 • Storms are likely to become more intense